thepotato0/Brand-guardian/README.md

 ## how to run (for testing)
 - run `pip install -r requirements.txt` in /src directory
-- create an enviroment file according to "./example_env_file.txt" (format should be .env)
+- create an enviroment file according to "./example_env_file.txt" (format should be .env) [how to get reddit api secrets](https://www.geeksforgeeks.org/python/how-to-get-client_id-and-client_secret-for-python-reddit-api-registration/)
 - run src/main.py, a config.json file with defaults should be created
-- change the configs to your liking (example: add [reddit api secrets](https://www.geeksforgeeks.org/python/how-to-get-client_id-and-client_secret-for-python-reddit-api-registration/))
+- change the configs to your liking
 - run the script again
 - report issues you come across